winduum/winduum-docs/docs/docs/use.md

 ## Framework-agnostic
 Winduum is **framework-agnostic**, so you are able to create your own components using your preferred framework.
 Javascript primitives can be also adapted in any framework.

 If there is interest, pre-built components may be developed for popular frameworks.
-Currently, only [`winduum-vue`](https://www.github.com/winduum/winduum-vue) is in the process of development and some components have usage and installation examples in the docs.
+Currently, only [`winduum-vue`](https://www.github.com/winduum/winduum-vue) and [`winduum-react`](https://www.github.com/winduum/winduum-react) are in the process of development and some components have usage and installation examples in the docs.

 ## Naming